weecraft/react-router-themes/README.md

 # React Router Themes

-_"Theme switching in react router made simple"_
+Theme switching in react router made simple.
 Modern and simple react router theme supports.
 Enable changes theme with simple block code with no flashing.

 - ✅ Perfect dark mode with 2 lines of code
 - ✅ System settings with prefers-color-scheme